 Whatever is approved it is recommended that offset planting occur on site post development.
 Plantings should aim to replace the canopy structure which may be impacted by vegetation removal.
 Species should be selected from the local PCTs.
 A vegetation management plan would accompany the development application.

-6.2 Indirect Impacts
+4.2 Indirect impacts

-The proposed actions may result in a range of indirect impacts affecting species or communities.
+The proposal may result in a range of minor indirect impacts affecting species and communities.

-6.2.1 Introduction of pathogens
+4.2.1 Noise